oneapi-src/oneAPI-tab/hardware/README.rst

 defines a hardware interface and recent discussions have also covered a new Unified Runtime proposal.

-The Hardware SIG is led by Cheol Kim.
+The Hardware SIG is led by Alastair Murray (Codeplay) and Will Damon (Intel).

 To find out how to join the Hardware SIG `get in touch. <https://www.oneapi.io/community/>`__